Skip To Content

 What is a city-issued parking permit?

-You must be a resident of the particular preferential permit parking area to be eligible for a parking permit.
-To obtain a permit, please bring your current registration and a picture ID to the police department.
+• Eligibility: You must live within the specific permit parking area to be eligible.
+To get your permit, please bring your current vehicle registration and a valid photo ID to the police department front counter.

-I have an RV/Trailer that I want to park on the street in front of my home to load supplies; is this possible?
+Can I park my RV, trailer, or boat on the street in front of my home to load supplies?

 TRAFFIC